mageplaza/magento-2-security/README.md

     * The mark ``*`` is in the 0 - 255 range.

 ### II.
 Login Log
-From the admin panel, make your way to ``Mageplaza > Security: Login Log``.
+From the admin panel, make your way to ``Mageplaza > Security > Login Log``.
 All logins and login attempts will be recorded here.

 ![i4](https://i.imgur.com/AogyfB4.png)